efeuentertainment/vigicad/README.md

 <img src="images/Minus_assembly_Botkins/pdb_assembly_5.jpg" alt="pdb_assembly_5" style="width: 49%"/>

 - Stack UPS onto Raspberry Pi.
-- Update 2025-05-26: The robot may shutdown randomly or when battery is only partially charged.
+- Update 2025-05-26: Cut the battery plug off (cut + and - one after the other, to not short the battery), and solder it to the battery soldering pads on the UPS.
+The servos and motors can be powered as shown in the photos.
+Reason: The robot may shutdown randomly or when battery is only partially charged.
 Another symptom is the measured battery voltage drops from 4.2V to 3.8V or less when unplugged.
-Cause: It appears the combined resistance from battery power running over 3 plugs is too high.
-Solution: Cut the battery plug off (cut + and - one after the other, to not short the battery), and solder it to the battery soldering pads on the UPS.
-The servos and motors can be powered as shown in the photos.
+It appears the combined resistance from battery power running over 3 plugs is too high.

 ## 6. GPIO Wiring
 <img src="images/Minus_assembly_Botkins/wiring_assembly_1.jpg" alt="wiring_assembly_1" style="width: 49%"/>